yami2200/visualnovelcreator/DOC/doc_Dialogues.md

 ## 📃 Dialogue Manager Panel :

+>Note : The documentation below contains old images from an older version of the app.

 > The dialogue manager panel is used to create the storyline of the game.
 The dialogues are represented with nodes and links.
 ># ![Dialogue Manager Panel](docimg_dialogueManagerPanel.jpg)
 > Nodes and links are seperated within pages.
 They are visible on the right top corner of the app.